jbossws/jbossws.github.io/_posts/2023-06-16-webservices-cloud-testing-p1.md

 author:     Rebecca Searls
 ---
-The web services team is embarking on an exploration of technologies and strategies for running RESTEasy and Jbossws-cxf integration tests in a cloud environment.
+The web services team is embarking on an exploration of technologies and strategies for running RESTEasy and JBossws-cxf integration tests in a cloud environment.
 A series of blogs will follow that discuss the technologies evaluated and strategies tried in this quest.